brettwise/static-site-generator/README.md

 - [ ] Add in SCSS linter - https://www.npmjs.com/package/gulp-scss-lint
 - [ ] Add Rules from Sass-Guidelines to above linter - http://sass-guidelin.es/#scss-lint
 - [x] Change Sass files to Scss file & Rename Folder
-- [ ] Add in base bower config with things like normalize.scss & modernizr.
+- [x] Add in base bower config with things like normalize.scss & modernizr.
 - [ ] Possibly add support for Sassdoc. - http://sassdoc.com/
+- [ ] Possibly add support for creating and pushing to github via api. - https://stackoverflow.com/questions/2423777/is-it-possible-to-create-a-remote-repo-on-github-from-the-cli-without-ssh/10325316#10325316 - https://gist.github.com/robwierzbowski/5430952

 ### Branch Guide
 sass-i-mean-scss-linting: This is the branch where I’m trying to add in scss linting per http://sass-guidelin.es/.
 I have stashed changes with the scss-lint npm package installed and inserted into sass.js for gulp but it keeps erroring out.
 Don’t know why.
 Do git stash apply to retreive changes.